The silhouettes of SEALs on a mission, captures the raw intensity and realism that Act of Valor brought to the big screen.

 There’s a very distinct crack when a real shot goes off.
 It’s a different sound entirely when it “snaps” (from the bullet breaking the sound barrier) overhead as you’re getting shot at.
 The SEALs-Bandito Brothers match-up delivered for the SOF community.
-The scenes in the film are done right, finally it’s happened.
+The scenes in the film are done right, and finally, it’s happened.
 Act of Valor (AOV) is the most technically sound film about Special Operations.

 From a Call of Duty couch, the life of a SEAL or SOF Operator seems exciting.
-But in the real world the bullets rip flesh from your body and there are real consequences.
+But in the real world, the bullets rip flesh from your body, and there are real consequences.
 Lives are at stake.

 Act of Valor nails it.